frolovdev/easymoney/website/docs/api/money/createMoney/add.md

 #### Throws

-`TypeError` - currencies must be identical
+`TypeError` - throws if currencies aren't identical;

+`TypeError` - throws if result of arithmetic operation isn't an integer;

 #### Example